Covid19 Business Grants and Loans

 NC COVID-19 Rapid Recovery Lending Program

-Supported by the Golden Leaf Foundation, the North Carolina COVID-19 Rapid Recovery Lending program supports North Carolina small businesses and family farms as they recover from the economic impact of COVID-19.
-This rapid recovery loan helps small businesses bridge the gap between when crisis strikes and when federal loans, insurance payouts, and other relief funds are approved, or businesses have time to recover.
+Supported by the Golden Leaf Foundation, the North Carolina COVID-19 Rapid Recovery Lending program supported North Carolina small businesses and family farms as they recovered from the economic impact of COVID-19.

 SBA Economic Injury Loans

 Update (June 16): The SBA is now accepting new applications for Economic Injury Disaster Loans (EIDL) and Advances again.

 The US Small Business Administration is offering designated states, including North Carolina, low-interest federal disaster loans for working capital to small businesses suffering substantial economic injury as a result of the Coronavirus (COVID-19).

 The loans may be used to pay fixed debts, payroll, accounts payable and other bills that can’t be paid because of the disaster’s impact.
 The interest rate is 3.75% for small businesses.
 The interest rate for non-profits is 2.75%.